 "As an initial matter, defendants and amici have overstated their argument.
-Throughout history, the most 'traditional' form of marriage has not been between one man and one woman, but between one man and multiple women, which presumably is not a tradition that defendants and amici would like to continue," Crabb wrote in her opinion.If this is truly what the defendants did, and said, then she has a limited point.
-If they argued what she claims they argued, then their argument is indeed flawed.
-The number of years before Christ (B.C.) out-number those after his presence here on Earth (A.D.) -- and for the majority of the time before he came monogamy was not the sole tradition.
-We will soon discuss whether marriage is a tradition at all, or if it has always existed as a unique male-female institution.
+Throughout history, the most 'traditional' form of marriage has not been between one man and one woman, but between one man and multiple women, which presumably is not a tradition that defendants and amici would like to continue," Crabb wrote in her opinion.If this is truly what the defendants said, then she may have a limited point.
+If they argued what she claims they argued, then a problem has been found in their argument.

-"In defending their same-sex marriage ban, state officials claimed that "virtually all cultures through time" have recognized marriage "as the union of an opposite-sex couple."In her dismissing their argument, she does not address this:
+"In defending their same-sex marriage ban, state officials claimed that "virtually all cultures through time" have recognized marriage "as the union of an opposite-sex couple."In her dismissing their argument, she does not address the following:

 If marriage did indeed begin as an opposite-sex union, and so it has always been recognized in virtually all cultures, then, 'that' is what it is.
 It is an opposite-sex union.
 And as such, and due to the potential repercussions of changing it to same-sex, does it too deserve Constitutional protection?